HOME / BLOG

 Common side effects and safety notes you should know

-Accutane is effective, but it’s a serious medication with known risks and monitoring requirements:
+This is an effective option, but it involves a serious medication with known risks and monitoring requirements:

 What to expect long term